B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

-Upon arrival at New Chitose International Airport in Sapporo, we will meet with an Air and Sea Travel representative who will escort us to our hotel in Yubari.
+Upon arrival at New Chitose International Airport in Sapporo, we will meet with an Air and Sea Travel representative who will escort us to our hotel in Chitose.

+We will transfer this morning from Asahikawa to Sapporo via Sunagawa.
+Sunagawa Highway Oasis, is not just a stop along the way, but a destination unto itself where we can find many local products such as Hokkaido Pumpkin Seed Cookies.
+Upon arrival Sapporo, we will visit Nijo Market, is a public market in central Sapporo that occupies about one city block.
+Both locals and tourists visit the market to shop for fresh local produce and seafood such as crabs, salmon eggs, sea urchin and various fresh and prepared fish.
+We can enjoy our own lunch here.
 Sapporo is known as a festival city because many different festivals are held here.
 Many locals eagerly look forward to The Sapporo Lilac Festival because it marks the end of a long winter and the start of a warmer season when they can enjoy strolling and eating outdoors.
 Odori Park has about 400 lilac trees, and on the first day of the festival, lilac seedlings are given away to visitors.
 There is also a music festival, an outdoor tea ceremony, and a stamp rally.
-We will participate in this year’s 61st Sapporo Lilac Festival at Odori Park.
+We will participate in this year’s 64th Sapporo Lilac Festival at Odori Park.
 “Odori” means “large street” in Japanese.
 It stretches from east to west and divides the city into northern and southern sections.
 Local landmarks including the Sapporo TV Tower and the Sapporo City Archive Museum are located within its boundaries.
 With all the shopping centers, cafes, and restaurants finding a meal is quite easy.
-Lunch is on our own and we will have some time to shop in the largest shopping mall in Sapporo, the Tanuki Koji Shopping Arcade.
-The unique feature of this 123-year old mall is that we will find traditional merchants selling kimonos, tea or incense side-by-side with modern stores specializing in computer software or state-of-the-art electronics.
-We will have ample free time to walk around at our own pace with our tour guide today and enjoy the beautiful Festival.
+Check-in our hotel and enjoy our dinner tonight.

 We wish you a safe journey and hope you have many wonderful memories to share with family and friends! ☺